pulakk/blog/remote-camera/accessing-camera-remotely.md

 Click `save` and then `save and apply`.

 ### Wrapping up
-You should be able to access your camera feed now by using a network video player for e.g.
+You should be able to access your camera feed now by using a network video player like [VLC](https://www.videolan.org/vlc/).
-[VLC](https://www.videolan.org/vlc/).

 If you have connected your router to a hosted server using a tunnel, you can access